Buzzpy/Dev-Encyclopedia/src/content/terms/boolean.md

 ---
 title: "Boolean"
 subtext: "True or false value"
 description: "A boolean is a data type with two possible values: true or false.
-It's like a light switch that can only be on or off.
+It's like a light switch that can only be on or off. <br>

 Think of it like asking a yes or no question.
 The answer can only be yes (true) or no (false)."
 imageUrl: ""